What if someone outside your family turned your son or daughter against you?

 Concerned citizens have been working with New Jersey State Senator Loretta Weinberg (D-District 37) to draft legislation to better protect families by creating a civil cause of action in cases of undue influence and predatory alienation, regardless of the age of the targeted victim.

 In a bipartisan effort, Senator Weinberg and Senator Gerald Cardinale have co-sponsored S2562, requiring New Jersey’s Department of Children and Families and Department of Human Services to study predatory alienation and its effects on young adults and senior citizens.
 The bill was referred to the New Jersey Senate’s committee on Health, Human Services and Senior Citizens on September 26, 2016.
+An identical bill was introduced into the New Jersey Assembly as A4244 and referred to the Human Services Committee.

 You can sign the petition online, or download a PDF petition form that you can print and send by regular US mail.